 (2) A written authority given by the Protection Board under section 79(2) as in force before the commencement day has effect on and after that day as if it were given under that section by the Director General.

-[Section 128 inserted by No. 46 of 2010 s.
+[Section 128 inserted: No. 46 of 2010 s.
 54.]

 129. Transitional regulations